jonesor/compadreDB/COMADRE-UserGuide/COMADRE-UserGuide.md

 ### `Observation`

-**Definition:**  This variable provides information that is not provided elsewhere but may nonetheless be important (e.g. plant canopy, burning intervals, etc.)
+**Definition:**  This variable provides information that is not provided elsewhere but may nonetheless be important (e.g. "This is a matrix constructed from a long term dataset in the UK: size was estimated in a single season but female fecundity from a long term dataset")

 ##### Possible values: